SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

    if Swift had made a copy of the instance, the original instance would be identical to the copy.
-   If one place mutates the instance, then the original instance and the copy are no longer identical, and they can't be shared any more --- this means Swift has to make a copy and mutate the copy.
+   If one place mutates the instance, the original instance and the copy are no longer identical and can no longer be shared.
+   Swift has to make a copy and mutate the copy.

    In the standard library,
    types like ``Array`` and ``Dictionary`` and ``String`` that take up larger amounts of memory implement copy-on-write, but some small types like ``Int`` don't implement this optimization.
-   Your custom structures whose properties are structures from the standard library get copy-on-write behavior automatically.
+   Custom structures whose properties are structures from the standard library get copy-on-write behavior automatically.
    However, if you declare structures that have a property whose type is a class, you need to do some additional work to copy the instance of the class when a shared instance of the structure is mutated.
-   For more information, see the `isKnownUniquelyReferenced(_:) <//apple_ref/swift/func/s:Fs25isKnownUniquelyReferenceduRxs9AnyObjectrFRxSb/>`_ function
+   For more information, see the `isKnownUniquelyReferenced(_:) <//apple_ref/swift/func/s:Fs25isKnownUniquelyReferenceduRxs9AnyObjectrFRxSb/>`_ function.

    ..
 No example of implementing COW for a struct that contains a class,
       because it's too complicated.